Manual Docker Configuration

 To use the "Manual Docker Configuration" option, you'll need to use

-gradescope/auto-builds as the base image for your docker image.
+gradescope/autograder-base as the base image for your docker image.

-centos, or older versions of
+fedora, or different versions of

 Ubuntu - see the complete list on DockerHub.

 Note: You can now also use different base images with a zip file upload.

 You'll need to ensure that your image contains the

 described on the specifications page.
 In particular, at the end of the